 In some cases, you might want to accumulate statistical information for actions in your application which have nothing to do with ActiveJDBC.
 You can then perform this operation:

-Where "query" is your custom operation, and "start" was a time before it started.
+start was a time before it started.
 The statistical information for your operation will then be accumulated and available for reporting just as any other ActiveJDBC query.

 How to comment